| "The arrival of Microsoft's OLAP server will greatly accelerate the growth

 variables, the OLAP tool would perform this sort of ad hoc query in the blink

-Teaming an OLAP server with a relational database provides the best of both worlds: stable, long-term data storage and fast, ad hoc retrieval.
+of an eye.
+Roiling A Quiet BackwaterTeaming an OLAP server with a relational database provides the best of both worlds: stable, long-term data storage and fast, ad hoc retrieval.
 That's why all relational vendors field OLAP servers.
+However, until recently OLAP was a quiet backwater in the software wars.
+But

 that situation changed in 1996, when the OLAP market really began to take off